sinrabanse/Practicum_project_2/README.md

 # Practicum_project_2
-My second project from Practicum course
+My second project from Practicum course.
+"Data Preprocessing"

 What was used in the project: Python, Jupyter notebook.
 Libraries: pandas, nltk.

-Project Description
+# Project Description

 This project is to prepare a report for a bank’s loan division.
 I’ll need to find out if a customer’s marital status and number of children have an impact on whether they will default on a loan.
 The bank already has some data on customers’ credit worthiness.